LinetTheFox/python-chess/README.md

 ```

 # How to do stuff there
-The game in console interface works with commands:
+The game in console interface works with commands (list of those that are supported so far):

 **start**: starts the new game